satori-com/satori-rtm-sdk-js/README.md

 // create an RTM client instance var rtm = new RTM("YOUR_ENDPOINT", "YOUR_APPKEY");
 ```

-Where `sdk.min.js` is the minified version and `sdk.js` is the full version.

 **Note**: You can find the application key and endpoint on the **Appkey Info** page for your app in the Dev Portal.